We've discovered the Fall of Singapore's missing soldiers in our records

-Unbeknownst to them, between the 8-15th February 1942, approximately 85,000 British-led men from Britain, Australia and India had been taken prisoners of war, while a further 5,000 had been killed or wounded in the conflict.
+Unbeknown to them, between the 8 and 15 February 1942, approximately 85,000 British-led men from Britain, Australia and India had been taken prisoners of war, while a further 5,000 had been killed or wounded in the conflict.

 After the largest surrender of British-led armed forces in history, the Japanese captured Singapore.
 Winston Churchill called it the "worst disaster" in British military history.

-Below, we remember some of the men captured during the battle, many of whom were sent into forced labour, such as building the Siam-Burma railway, or died in captivity.
+Below, we remember some of the men captured during the battle, many of whom were sent into forced labour, such as building the Siam-Burma railway.
+Many others died in captivity.

 Harry and George Anderson